 The gun wasn’t actually used to aim, just shoot.
 Aiming was handled by turning your head, with a little marker on the center of the screen to indicate where you’re shooting.

-The demo is over, and Omni’s employees are giggling at our reaction to the final moment while they remove the equipment.
+The demo is over, and Omni’s employees are giggling at our reaction to the final moments while they remove the equipment.

 Goetgeluk then informs us that we burned about 45 calories.